Aniket-Eshan/gxr-games.github.io/README.md

 # Other stuff:
 ### DISCLAIMER: The purpose of this project is just to provide entertainmnt for my friends and is not meant to violate any copyright claims.
 I am a middle schooler and I don't know how GitHub works so please don't sue me if I make any mistakes and I apologize prior to any potentially unallowed stuff.
 ### Thank you for coming this far, and I hope you like my project.
+hello im here i am also one so yea im cool i like beans and also beans and yeah okay hi yay